shayanhabibi/wtbanland/README.md

 ## Nuclear

 An emulation of volatile pointers using atomic operations with relaxed memory ordering.
-Only handles 8 byte structures.
 This is mostly for use in lock free algorithms.

 ```nim
 block asgn: